Jump to section:

 3. What are the RCR training requirements?

-As trainees at the University of Iowa enter a new phase of their career, they are required to obtain additional RCR training consistent with their new university position (e.g., undergraduate moving into a predoc position; predoc moving into a postdoc position; postdoc moving into a K-Award faculty position).
-This continuation of RCR training is mandated by NIH, NSF, and NIFA.
+As trainees at the University of Iowa enter a new phase of their career, they are required to obtain additional RCR training consistent with their new university position (e.g., undergraduate moving into a graduate student position; graduate student moving into a postdoctoral scholar position; postdoctoral scholar moving into a K-award faculty position).
+NIH, NSF, and NIFA mandate this continuation of RCR training.

 4. Will my training be monitored?

 Yes.
-The Office of the Vice President for Research will monitor compliance with federal requirements.
+The OVPR monitors compliance with federal requirements.
 Failure by trainees to complete RCR training could result in the suspension of research activities and grant funding support.